top of page

 Emily is also recognized for her crossover work in musical theatre.
 Notably, she was seen as Natalie Goodman in Next to Normal at Mad Cow Theatre Company, where critics praised her "believable" performance filled with “emotional complexity” and “pipes to do Kitt’s score justice, even without microphones" (Orlando Weekly).
 She has also been seen as Éponine in Les Misérables, Irene Molloy in Hello, Dolly!, Moll in The Cradle Will Rock, Emily Webb in Our Town, Susie in Wit, Peggy in Godspell, and Eliza Doolittle in My Fair Lady, for which she was named "Best Leading Actress in a Musical" at the Murray Awards.

-Emily is also an active voice teacher and clinician.
-She currently serves on the voice faculty at The College of Central Florida, where she was named the 2019-2020 Adjunct Instructor of the Year.
-In 2023, Emily was named the Executive & Artistic Director of the Howey Mansion Music Series.
+An active teacher and clinician, Emily serves on the voice faculty at the College of Central Florida, where she was named the 2019–2020 Adjunct Instructor of the Year.
+She is frequently engaged as an adjudicator, workshop presenter, and master class clinician, working with singers of all ages and experience levels.

 bottom of page